-Psychological Well-Being and Ill-Being: Do They Have Distinct or Mirrored Biological Correlates?Ryff C.D. · Dienberg Love G. · Urry H.L. · Muller D. · Rosenkranz M.A. · Friedman E.M. · Davidson R.J. · Singer B.
+Psychological Well-Being and Ill-Being: Do They Have Distinct or Mirrored Biological Correlates?Ryff C.D.a · Dienberg Love G.a · Urry H.L.a · Muller D.a · Rosenkranz M.A.a · Friedman E.M.a · Davidson R.J.a · Singer B.b

 aUniversity of Wisconsin-Madison, Madison, Wisc., and bPrinceton University, Princeton, N.J., USA